 The Series pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in annual Series operating expenses or in the example, affect the Series performance.
-The Series is newly organized and, as of the date of the Prospectus, has not had any portfolio turnover.
+As of the date of this Prospectus, the Series has not yet commenced operations and therefore does not have any portfolio turnover information available.